 While Spanish law is clear that NLV holders cannot work for a Spanish company, employer, or start a business in Spain, it remains ambiguous about remote work for non-Spanish entities.
 This led to inconsistent decisions across different Spanish consulates, with some rejecting applications from remote workers, especially since the COVID-19 pandemic.

-For instance, in 2023 a Madrid court rejected a Venezuelan applicantโ€™s NLV because they continued to advertise their professional services online, leading to the assumption that they did indeed intend to continue working remotely in Spain
+- In 2023, a Madrid court rejected a Venezuelan applicant’s NLV because they continued to advertise their professional services online, based on their LinkedIn profile suggesting they intended to continue working remotely in Spain.

-For more details on Spainโ€™s visa options and requirements, talk to our professional partners for confidential and specific advice.
+For more details on Spain’s visa options and requirements, talk to our immigration partner Richelle de Wit for confidential and specific advice.

 See you in Spain!